 The participation fee is €480, which includes instruction, materials, lunch, and coffee/tea.

 More information about the Taster Course and Bench Test in the brochure below.
+Please sign up by filling in the form below.

 Check out our Student Stories on YouTube and hear directly from our Independent Watchmaker students about their experiences in the programme.